-Hitting the open road on a Harley-Davidson motorcycle is a coveted experience for novice and experienced riders alike.
+Hitting the open road on a Harley-Davidson motorcycle is a coveted experience for both novice and experienced riders.
 Throughout the United States, an estimated 32 percent of adults age 18 to 29 own a motorcycle, and 38 percent of those between 30 and 49, according to Statista.
-While having a motorcycle is a common hobby, getting the right financing for a bike is not always cut and dry.
+While having a motorcycle is a common hobby, getting the right financing is not always cut and dry.

 The most notable motorcycle manufacturer, Harley-Davidson, has an extensive history of offering a varying selection of standard and custom bikes to riders, while also providing financing solutions to those who qualify.